 David Blee, a co-founder of the Kentucky Equine Education Project (KEEP), the state horse industry’s leading political organization, provides counsel on strategic, bloodstock and racing development in his position as vice president.
 He has been associated with Runnymede since 2001 as a shareholder and has served as an officer since 2005.
 His Thoroughbred industry experience also includes breeding and pinhooking syndicates.

-Jim Harvey is a Lexington, Kentucky resident and a member of the Kentucky Society of Certified Public Accountants.
-When joining Runnymede Farm in October 2010, Mr. Harvey brought more than 40 years of diversified experience and expertise, resulting in a more professional and reliable accounting and reporting system.
+James Harvey is a Lexington, Kentucky resident and a member of the Kentucky Society of Certified Public Accountants.
+When joining Runnymede Farm in October 2010, Harvey brought more than 40 years of diversified experience and expertise, resulting in a more professional and reliable accounting and reporting system.

 He and his family own Bluegrass Barkery, two specialty stores in Lexington for dogs and cats.
 They support humane societies and rescue groups in Central Kentucky and sponsor fundraisers for the National Canine Cancer Foundation.
 Involved in youth activities for many years, Mr. Harvey has volunteered his time as a Boy Scout leader and as a coach for youth baseball.

 He grew up in a U.S. Air Force family, traveling the world until his parents settled in Bossier City, Louisiana.
-He himself later served in the Air Force, rising in rank to Staff Sergeant in near record time of 39 months, and was recognized for Superior Performance Proficiency.
+He later also served in the Air Force, rising in rank to Staff Sergeant in 39 months and was recognized for Superior Performance Proficiency.

 After his military service, he returned to Louisiana State University in Shreveport, where he earned two undergraduate degrees in business and accounting plus 18 hours of graduate study.
-Mr. Harvey has been a C.P.A. since 1985 and has served as Controller for five different corporate groups in a wide range of industries, including fifteen years in the Kentucky coal industry, several years in public accounting, and a number of years teaching income tax and accounting.
+Harvey has been a C.P.A. since 1985 and has served as controller for five different corporate groups in a wide range of industries, including 15 years in the Kentucky coal industry, several years in public accounting, and a number of years teaching income tax and accounting.